official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 for the Iraqi Security Forces were lowered to what would be “good enough” for Iraq.
 It was never clear what that meant in practice.

-125

-Executive Summary•  The development of the Iraqi Army was considerably more successful than that of the Iraqi Police Service.
+•  The development of the Iraqi Army was considerably more successful than that of the Iraqi Police Service.
 But the UK was still aware before it withdrew from Iraq that the Iraqi Army had not been sufficiently tested.
 The UK was not confident that the Iraqi Army could maintain security without support.